thomasjbradley/markbot/README.md

     search:
       - 'Dinosaurs'
       - ['T\.
 Rex', 'Expected to see the T. Rex described']
+      # Warnings will work too!

     # Regex searches on the file, for confirming specific content isn’t found
     # If given an array, the second argument can be a custom error message
     searchNot:
       - 'Mammals'
+      # Warnings will work too!
 ```

 ### YAML tests